dflook/cloudformation-dns-certificate/README.md

 The cloudformation AWS::CertificateManager::Certificate resource can only create email validated certificates.

 This is a custom cloudformation resource which can additionally create DNS validated certificates for domains that use a Route 53 hosted zone.
+It can also create certificates in a region other than the stack's region.

 ## Usage

-It should behave identically to [AWS::CertificateManager::Certificate](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-certificatemanager-certificate.html).
+It should behave identically to [AWS::CertificateManager::Certificate](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-certificatemanager-certificate.html), except for the differences described here.

-The additional VerificationMethod property is supported which may be 'EMAIL' or 'DNS', as in the [API documentation](https://docs.aws.amazon.com/acm/latest/APIReference/API_RequestCertificate.html#ACM-RequestCertificate-request-ValidationMethod).

-When using 'DNS' as the VerificationMethod the DomainValidation property becomes required.
-The DomainValidationOption values no longer have a ValidationDomain but instead a HostedZoneId.
+When using 'DNS' as the ValidationMethod the DomainValidation property becomes required, and the DomainValidationOption requires a HostedZoneId instead of a ValidationDomain.
 The HostedZoneId should be the zone to create the DNS validation records in.

+The additional 'Region' property can be used to set the region to create the certificate in.

 Certificates may take up to 30 minutes to be issued, but typically takes ~3 minutes.
 The Certificate resource remains as CREATE_IN_PROGRESS until the certificate is issued.